 Achieve Continuous Deployment with Pre-verified and Approved Releases

 Manual approval processes around software delivery are deeply rooted in the Waterfall approach to Application Lifecycle Management.
 Including a manual approval as part of a Continuous Delivery Pipeline creates an unnecessary bottleneck to continuous deployment.
-As you move into containers and microservices, the process of manual gates will become a process that is unsustainable.
+As you move into containers and micro-services, the process of manual gates will become a process that is unsustainable.
 Like standing in line at an airport security gate, deployments will become backed up and the promise of Agile DevOps will not be achieved.

-Like getting a ‘TSA Precheck’, DeployHub solves this problem by allowing testing and production teams to have their release package pre-verified and approved prior to it getting to the security gate.
-DeployHub allows you to support a ‘gated’ process if it is required, but also offers a better non-stop method with smart Calendars for continuous deployment.
+Like getting a ‘TSA Pre-check’, DeployHub solves this problem by allowing testing and production teams to have their release package pre-verified and approved prior to it getting to the security gate.
+DeployHub allows you to support a ‘gated’ process if it is required, but also offers a better non-stop method with smart calendars for continuous deployment.

-The Calendar in DeployHub Pro is closely tied to each Environment where software is to be installed.
-Users who own the Environment control the Calendar and can define time slots when a Continuous Delivery Deployment should be rejected or pre-approved.
+The calendar in DeployHub Pro is closely tied to each Environment where software is to be installed.
+Users who own the Environment control the calendar and can define time slots when a Continuous Delivery Deployment should be rejected or pre-approved.

 Instead of asking for an approval for each continuous deployment, the calendar is used to indicate when the Environment is ‘open’ for business, or ‘closed’ to accepting a new release.
 This method avoids the need to request an approval every time a Continuous Delivery process needs to deploy new features.

-The DeployHub Calendar supports continuous deployment by giving you the ability to ‘reserve’ a future date for a release and blocking out times when releases cannot be excepted, such as during a maintenance window.
-When a software deployment is triggered from a CI server such as Jenkins, the Calendar is referenced to determine if the Environment will accept the release, or if the release must be ‘reserved.’
-This calendaring intelligence is particularly useful to testing and production teams who want to have some control over the Continuous Delivery process related to specific environments across the pipeline.
+The DeployHub Calendar supports continuous deployment by giving you the ability to ‘reserve’ a future date for a release and blocking out times when releases cannot be accepted, such as during a maintenance window.
+When a software deployment is triggered from a CI server, such as Jenkins, the Calendar is referenced to determine if the Environment will accept the release, or if the release must be ‘reserved.’
+This calendaring intelligence is particularly useful to testing and for production teams who want to have some control over the Continuous Delivery process related to specific environments across the pipeline.